MattJMLewis/dragonfly/docs/quick-start.rst

 Dragonfly is based on the
 `model-view-controller <[https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller](https://en.wikipedia.org/wiki/Model–view–controller)>`__
 architectural pattern.
 This means that the model structure, application logic and user interface are divided into separate components.
-The syntax of Dragonfly is designed to be as natural as possible and thus may not follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`__ fully.
 As this is a brief quick start guide some features won't be shown.
 To get a full list of features please see the `API reference <api-reference.md>`__.

 Routing
 ^^^^^^^